Connecting the Switch to the Network

 Overview of Network Connections

-After you install the switch in a rack and power it up, you are ready to make the following network connections:
+After you install the switch in a rack and power it up, make these network connections:

 • Console connection—This is a direct local management connection that you use to initially configure the switch.
-You must make this connection first to initially configure the switch and determine its IP address, which is needed for the other connections.
+Make this connection first to initially configure the switch and determine its IP address, which is needed for the other connections.

-• Management connection—After you complete the initial configuration using a console, you can make this connection to manage all future switch configurations.
+• Management connection—After you complete the initial configuration using a console, make this connection to manage all future switch configurations.

 • Uplink and downlink interface connections—These are connections to hosts and servers in the network.

-Each of these connection types is explained in one of the sections that follow.
+Each of these connection types is explained in one of these sections.

 Note